Dodô (footballer, born October 1987): Gabala

 In the summer of 2011, Dodô signed a two-year contract with Azerbaijan Premier League side Gabala FC, taking the number 77 jersey.

 Dodô made his debut in the first game of the season against Baku in a 0–0 draw on 7 August 2011.
 His first goal for Gabala came in the fifth minute of his second game for the club away to Sumgayit in a game that finished in a 2–1 victory to Gabala.
 He ended his first season in Gabala with ten goals in all competitions.
 Following the departure of Deon Burton, Dodô took the number 10 jersey for his second season with Gabala, which saw him score four times in 33 appearances in all competitions to leave him in fifth place in Gabala's all time goal scorers chart with 14 goals.

 During Gabala's 2–1 victory over Simurq on 13 September 2014, Dodô scored Gabala's 400th goal.
-Dodô scored a brace against Superleague Greece side Panathinaikos, knocking them out of the 2015–16 UEFA Europa League at the final qualifying stage on away goals, with the tie finish 2–2 on aggregate.
+Dodô scored a brace against Super League Greece side Panathinaikos, knocking them out of the 2015–16 UEFA Europa League at the final qualifying stage on away goals, with the tie finish 2–2 on aggregate.

 On 4 October 2015, during Gabala's 6–0 victory over Khazar Lankaran, Dodô scored the fastest ever Azerbaijan Premier League at eight seconds.

 On 3 December 2015, Dodô made his 150th appearance for Gabala, playing in the first half of their 7–0 victory over Mil-Muğan in the Azerbaijan Cup.

 At the end of 2015–16 season, Dodo left Gabala.